A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

 gives a spectral sequence of the form

-In the cases that are of interest to us, this spectral sequence will be strongly convergent by theorem 6.1 of \cite{boardman1999conditionally}. \begin{proposition} If for all $n\in\Z$, the spectra $Y^\infty_n$ are connective, then $(\mathcal{B})$ is a half-plane spectral sequence with exiting differential; if, moreover, its limit $\lim_{n\in\Z}(Y^\infty_n)_*$ is zero, then it is strongly convergent toward its colimit $(Y^\infty_{-\infty})_*$. \end{proposition}
+In the cases that are of interest to us, this spectral sequence will be strongly convergent by Theorem 6.1 of \cite{boardman1999conditionally}. \begin{proposition} If for all $n\in\Z$, the spectra $Y^\infty_n$ are connective, then $(\mathcal{B})$ is a half-plane spectral sequence with exiting differentials (in the sense of II.6 of \cite{boardman1999conditionally}); if, moreover, its limit $\lim_{n\in\Z}(Y^\infty_n)_*$ is zero, then it is strongly convergent toward its colimit $(Y^\infty_{-\infty})_*$. \end{proposition}

 For any integers $a\leq b$, we can truncate the tower at $a$ and $b$, and thus the spectral sequence $(\mathcal{B})$.
 Let $X$ be the tower such that: